skaroth7/GBA-thesis-Bioinformatics/README.md

 - conda install qualimap

 #first run prepare_fastq_data.py
+- place the prepare_fastq_data.py file into the base directory containing all of the sequencing output folders
 - python3 prepare_fastq_data.py "/sequenceout_directory/"

 #modify the config.json to specify your required sequencing files and number of cores per sample.
 You can run multiple samples using multiple threads additionally, by specifying the number of cores when running the snakefile with the instructions described below (INT = number of samples to run together).